akumina/AkuminaDev/docs/AK-Patch-Notes.md

 ## Overview

-This article provides a clear and organized view of the differences between software versions, allowing developers to quickly identify updates, bug fixes, and new features.
+This article provides a clear and organized view of the differences between front end versions, allowing developers to quickly identify updates, bug fixes, and new features.

 ## Documents